dgkf/R/README.md

 be altered later on.
 I don't intend to keep it around forever.
 If you have suggestions or considerations for selecting an appropriate  license, your feedback would be much appreciated.

+My current preference is toward a copyleft license like GPL as opposed to a permissive license like MIT, as I believe that languages are a best-case candidate for such licenses and it fits well with the ethos of the R community as being scientific-community first.
+If you disagree strongly with that decision, now is your time to let me know.